SegundamanoMX/octopress/source/_posts/2015-12-28-static-assets-cache-busting.markdown

 have to check whether the asset is being served by your upstream server or by your CDN, if so, you will have to purge your CDN caching, too.

-How to avoid cache issues with your static assets?
-Enter cache busting: preventing a browser to reuse a resource it has already retrieved and cached.
+You need a way for breaking the cache and force the browser to download a new copy of the JavaScript file every time it has changes, without having to empty the browser cache or purging your CDN.
+Enter cache busting.

 ## Cache busting using query strings